RFD firefighter intends to sue over ‘Juneteenth’ party

 “Jerrod tried every other thing he could to resolve this and was not given an adequate response,” said his attorney Nate McMurray, as Jones and a group of friends, family, colleagues and a few local lawmakers stood before Rochester City Hall.

-News 8 has reached out to the Rochester Fire Department and the union that represents Rochester firefighters – IAFF Local 1071 – for comment, but we have yet to hear back.
+News 8 has contacted the Rochester Fire Department and the union that represents Rochester firefighters — IAFF Local 1071 — for comment, but we has yet to hear back.

 Attempts to reach Krywy have been unsuccessful.